chiffonng/3d-detection/README.md

 ## INFERENCE

-Currently inference with PointPillarNet is NOT running because there is no `.pth` checkpoint available, which is required in the `run_inference.sh` script.
+Currently **inference is NOT running** because there is no `.pth` PyTorch model checkpoint available, which is required to run the inference script.
+This is the problem for both TAO 5.3 and 5.5 (latest); we can only download the deployable model `.etlt` or trainable model `.tlt`.

 The script is provided for reference.

 ```bash
 bash scripts/run_inference.sh
 ```

+Considerations:

+- Train on the labeled data to obtain the checkpoint OR
+- Use TensorRT for inference & deployment (faster)
+- Other issues are documented in [Github Issues](https://github.com/chiffonng/3d-detection/issues)

 ## Linting and Formatting